Ilweran/manage_network_namespaces/README.md

 device    vlan_id    ip_address/mask

-The script parses the file and either adds a netns or re-configures exsisting one.
+The script parses each file and either adds a netns or re-configures exsisting one.
+NOTICE that the main interface on which all the sub-interfaces are created is  hardcoded into the script as ens4.
+This means it must be created prior to running the script with the service.
+I used netplan and the following yaml file under /etc/netplan to account for the ens4 interface:

+cat /etc/netplan/02-netcfg.yaml
+\# This file describes the network interfaces available on your system
+\# For more information, see netplan(5).
+network:
+  version: 2
+  renderer: networkd
+  ethernets:
+    ens4:
+      match:
+        name: ens4
+  vlans:
+    vlan.2:
+      id: 2
+      link: ens4
+      dhcp4: no
+      addresses: [ 192.168.200.1/31 ]

+The vlan.2 sub-interface is used in the default network namespace to provide a means for synchronization for systemd-timesyncd service on the jump host - this is specific to my lab.
+You may opt to getting ntp data from publicly available ntp servers.

 Deleting network namespaces is currently not supported - this functionality will  be added in one of the next commits.